kartotherian/kartotherian/README.md

 # Maps Tile service for Wikipedia

 Maps nodejs server for vector-based tiles designed for Wikipedia and other sites.
-It ties together a number of [MapBox components](https://github.com/mapbox) for vector and raster rendering based on [Mapnik 3](https://github.com/mapnik/mapnik), and uses [service runner](https://github.com/wikimedia/service-runner) for scalability and stability.
+It ties together a number of [MapBox components](https://github.com/mapbox) for vector and raster rendering based on [Mapnik 3](https://github.com/mapnik/mapnik), and uses [service runner](https://github.com/wikimedia/service-runner) for scalability, performance monitoring and stability.

 Kartotherin can serve vector and raster tiles in multiple formats and optional scaling: